 We think it’s time we talked about our Teas, don’t you?
 You’ve discovered the history; you’ve uncovered Ginseng Benefits; you even know the difference between each type, and what each one can offer as an individual entity.

-All of these fantastic qualities and more are waiting to be experienced first hand when one chooses a Ginseng Tea from The Kent and Sussex Tea and Coffee Company.
+All of these fantastic qualities and more are waiting to be experienced first hand when one chooses a Ginseng Tea.

 Red Ginseng Tea

 The term “Red Ginseng” is yet another way to describe Asian Ginseng.
 To this, we add only the finest quality Sencha Green Tea leaves for a blend like no other.
 I